Intelligence & IQ Defined

 One of my research areas is IQ and methods for how to increase IQ and IQ training.
 In this article I have reviewed three technologies that have been shown to have a substantial IQ increasing effect by the exacting standards of peer reviewed scientific research.
 The most effective technologies directly target working memory – the general purpose RAM power of our brain.
 But technologies can be effectively applied in a targeted way to enhance more specialized aspects of cognitive function such as motor learning, numerical ability or insight problem solving.

 Intelligence augmentation is a cultural enterprise that is gaining momentum, but the technologies reviewed above take us into largely unexplored territory.
-The risks have not been fully quantified.
-It is our privilege to be in an era of both imaginative brain science, and biohackers’ responsible self-experimentation, to forge ahead in mapping out this territory in the spirit of pioneers.
+It is our privilege to be in an era of both imaginative brain science, and responsible self-experimentation, to forge ahead in mapping out this territory.